Probing BERT's priors with serial reproduction chains: Discussion

 \subsection{Conclusions}

 Serial reproduction paradigms have been central for exposing human priors in the cognitive sciences.
-In this paper, we suggested that the theory of iterated learning may also be useful for exposing the priors of large neural language models, which are often similarly inscrutable.
+In this paper, we drew upon the theory of iterated learning and of Generative Stochastic Networks (GSNs) to expose the priors of large neural language models, which are often similarly inscrutable.
 We hope future work will consider other points of contact between these areas and draw more extensively from the theory developed to understand dependency networks.
-More broadly, as language models become increasingly adaptive and deployed in increasingly unconstrained settings, bottom-up generative probing has the potential to reveal a broader spectrum of ``weirdness'' than the top-down evaluative probes researchers design.
+More broadly, as language models become increasingly adaptive and deployed in increasingly unconstrained settings, bottom-up probing has the potential to reveal a broader spectrum of ``weirdness'' than top-down evaluative benchmarks.